Misskey Setup and Installation Guide

 NODE_ENV=production pnpm run build

-If you're on Debian, you will need to install the build-essential
+If you're on Debian, you will need to install the build-essential, python package.

 6. Init DB